 - Collection Information-JCCC or its designated collection agency may use an automated calling system and pre-recorded voice or text messages to contact you by phone regarding any outstanding account to any current or future phone number you have provided to the college, including any number to a cellular phone or wireless device.

 - Credit Reporting-Delinquent debts may be reported to a credit bureau and referred to collection agencies and pursued through legal action against you.
 You agree to pay all reasonable costs and expenses of collecting unpaid charges, including collection agency fees (which may be based on a percentage up to a maximum of 15% of the debt), attorney fees and court costs.
 This Agreement shall be construed in accordance with Kansas law and you consent to the jurisdiction of the District Court of Johnson County, Kansas, or the Federal District Court of Kansas regardless of your domicile at the time of such suit.

 Required to Officially Drop Classes-In order to avoid financial responsibility, if you decide not to attend a class, you must officially drop that class within the stated refund periods.

 Financial Aid Eligibility-Be aware that dropping classes may reduce your eligibility for financial aid, resulting in debt owed by you.
-DO NOT assume you will be dropped automatically if you do not pay your tuition or if you do not attend classes.
-Courses not dropped will be graded.
+Do NOT assume you will be dropped automatically if you do not pay your tuition or if you do not attend classes.